Xiang-Foothill/VisionSE/README.md

 VisionSE is computer vision project from MPC Lab, Univesity of California, Berkeley, aiming for implmenting a perception algorithm that only relies on the RGB data from a windshield windshield camera for the the vehicle's egomotion estimation.
 In this project, the only information needed for the final estimation only includes the height of the camera from the ground (h), the focal length (f), and the instantaneous RGB data collected the camera.
 No GPS, depth camera, or IMU is required.
 Also, the algorithm is completely unsupervised with no need for training with data, or preconstruction of the environment.
-Such a task is quite challenging but quite meaningful,
+Such a task is quite meaningful, since it challenges the designer to optimize the use of RGB information to an extreme level.

 #